 Make sure you’re using canned pumpkin not pumpkin pie filling!

-If you don’t have a pastry blender, use two butter knives to cut the butter into the flour.
-Or, you can use a food processor and then add the mixture to a bowl before mixing in the remaining ingredients.
+If you don’t have a pastry cutter, you can use two butter knives to cut the butter into the flour.
+Or, you can use a food processor just to cut the butter into the flour.
+Then, do the rest by hand so you don’t blend up the oats!

 If you want to use mini skillets, add use 1 1/4 c. of filling per skillet and about 1 c. of topping.
 Bake for 25-30 minutes.